-3.2.2 Serial Connection to a Host Computer
+3.3.1 Serial Connection to a Host Computer

-The simplest way to connect the AR550 sensor to a PC for initial configuration or regular distance measuring is with the use of an Acuity Connectivity Kit.
+The simplest way to connect the AR100 sensor to a PC for initial configuration or regular distance measuring is with the use of an Acuity Connectivity Kit.
 This is a sealed connection box which contains terminal blocks for each wire lead.
 It also has an AC power supply and a 2m RS232 serial cable for connection to a PC.
+There is also a version that includes a serial-to-USB connector.
 Without the Acuity connectivity kit, the user must connect a DB9 plug to the cable using the directions below.

-Each AR550 is configured for either RS232 or RS485 serial communications.
+Each AR100 is configured for either RS232 or RS485 serial communications.
 Please be sure to confirm the serial communication standard used by the control system you intend to use before ordering.
-If you have an AR550 with the incorrect standard for your application, a third-party converter will be necessary.
+If you have an AR100 with the incorrect standard for your application, a third-party converter will be necessary.

-RS232: An AR550 with the RS232 option can be wired directly to a 9-pin D-sub serial connector using the table below.
+RS232: An AR100 with the RS232 option can be wired directly to a 9-pin D-sub serial connector using the table below.

-Wire Color Function Binder 712 pin # DB9 pin #
+Wire Color Function DB9 pin #

-Gray Ground 5 5
+Gray Ground 5

-Green TxD 3 2
+Green TxD / Data+ 2

-Yellow RxD 4 3
+Yellow RxD / Data - 3

-To connect the AR550 this way to a modern PC, you will likely need a serial to USB converter.
+To connect the AR100 this way to a modern PC, you will likely need a serial to USB converter.
 Acuity recommends using a converter that contains an FTDI chip.
+Contact Acuity for this option.

-RS485: To wire an AR550 with the RS485 option to a 9-pin serial connector, please refer to the wire functionality chart in section 4 for details.
+RS485: To wire an AR100 with the RS485 option to a 9-pin serial connector, please refer to the wire functionality chart in section 4 for details.